Canon T6i versus Canon 77D

 The side-by-side display below illustrates the physical size and weight of the Canon T6i and the Canon 77D.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T6i – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is considerably smaller (98 percent) than the Canon T6i.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is somewhat smaller (2 percent) than the Canon T6i.
 Moreover, the 77D is slightly lighter (3 percent) than the T6i.
 In this context, it is worth noting that neither the T6i nor the 77D are weather-sealed.